DmitriZaytsev/Omnifood-AI/README.md

 <strong>For cross-browser compatibility:</strong>

-4. Use polyfill to support scroll bevavior "smooth" in Safari.
-Used JS as an alternative to @supports(for support Safari too🙃).
-Added vendors thanks to Webpack.
+4. Used polyfill to support scroll bevavior "smooth".
+Used JS as an alternative to `@supports`.
+This was done more for practice than for real support.
+Also added vendors thanks to Webpack.

 Support for last versions of browsers: